virada-k/retail-sales-behavior-analysis-instacart/README.md

 **4. Predictive Modeling (Python):** Create a model for predicting repeat orders using Logistic Regression.

+**5. Strategy Recommendation:** Summarise the results into a 'target list' that available for Marketing team.

+**6. Visualization:** ???

 <br>

 ## <h2 id="key-business-findings">🔎 3.
 Key Business Findings</h2>